ameroyer/ReCA/README.md

   * ``[--rdf]`` If present, the failure rates (probability of staying put instead of realizing the intended action) for each environment are sampled uniformly over [0; 0.5[
   * ``[--help]`` displays help about the script.

-# building and evaluating the MEMDP-based models
+# Building and evaluating the MEMDP-based models

 #### set-up
 The following variables can be configured at the beginning of the ``run.sh`` script (e.g. if some libaries are installed locally and not globally)